-Capital issuance by a project company is regulated by the CA. Chiefly, this legislation sets out the requirements for valuation of the issuer in a capital raise, corporate approvals required from the issuer's board of directors (and/or committees thereof)

-and shareholders (for capital issuance and also other corporate actions affecting ownership such as registration of share transfers, dividend declaration, mergers, business/asset sales) and filings required to be made by the issuer with the RoC and Ministry of Corporate Affairs (MCA).
-Capital issuance and other instruments relating to creation/transfer of ownership in a project company are subject to various taxes and fees (such as fees for increasing authorised share capital of project company for further capitalisation, stamp duty on agreements for issuance or transfer of shares and on share certificates).
+Capital issuance by a project company is regulated by the CA. Chiefly, this legislation sets out the requirements for valuation of the issuer in a capital raise, corporate approvals required from the issuer's board of directors (and/or committees thereof) and shareholders (for capital issuance and also other corporate actions affecting ownership such as registration of share transfers, dividend declaration, mergers, business/asset sales) and filings required to be made by the issuer with the RoC and Ministry of Corporate Affairs (MCA).
+Capital issuance and other instruments relating to creation/transfer of ownership in a project company are subject to various taxes and fees (such as fees for increasing authorised share capital of a project company for further capitalisation, stamp duty on agreements for issuance or transfer of shares and on share certificates).

-Foreign ownership is further regulated by the Foreign Exchange Management Act, 1999 (FEMA) and the rules and regulations made thereunder (chiefly, the Consolidated Foreign Direct Investment Policy, 2020 (FDI Policy, 2020) read with the FEM (Non-Debt Instruments) Rules, 2019 (FEMA Regulations)).
-The FEMA Regulations lay out: (a) lists of sectors where foreign ownership is prohibited (such as real estate, agricultural activities); (b) the entry routes for foreign investment in various sectors; (c) categories of foreign investors and attendant investment conditions (such as venture capital funds, foreign portfolio investors (FPIs), foreign direct investors); (d) valuation restrictions for acquisition or disposal of ownership by non-residents; and (e) reporting requirements and downstream investment by project companies under foreign ownership.
+Foreign ownership in India is further regulated by the Foreign Exchange Management Act, 1999 (FEMA) and the rules and regulations made thereunder (chiefly, the Consolidated Foreign Direct Investment Policy, 2020 (FDI Policy, 2020) read with the FEM (Non-Debt Instruments) Rules, 2019 (FEMA Regulations)).
+The FEMA Regulations lay out: (a) lists of sectors where foreign ownership is prohibited (such as real estate business, atomic energy etc.); (b) the entry routes for foreign investment in various permitted sectors (i.e automatic route and approval route); (c) categories of foreign investors and attendant investment conditions (such as venture capital funds, foreign portfolio investors (FPIs), foreign direct investors); (d) valuation restrictions for acquisition or disposal of ownership by non-residents; and (e) reporting requirements and downstream investment by project companies under foreign ownership.